dominicpoeschko/cmake_helpers/README.md

 If you want to just use one helper of this selection include the needed helper in your `CMakeLists.txt`.

 ### FindOrFetch
 FindOrFetch first tries to find the package on the system.
-If it can't find the feature it tries to fetch it with the CMake FetchContent functionality.
+If it can't find the package it tries to fetch it with the CMake FetchContent functionality.
 The following example shows the usage in the `CMakeLists.txt` with the `fmt` library in version 9:
 ```cmake
 find_or_fetch_package(